sigmacomputing/sigmaquickstarts/site/sigmaguides/src/partner_hightouch_contact_sync/partner_hightouch_contact_sync.md

 ## Sigma - API Keys

 Before we leave Sigma, we need to create a set of keys that will allow HubSpot to access our Sigma content.
-This is very simple to do.

 Navigate to `Administration` > `APIs & Embed Secrets` and click `Create New`: